 When deciding if you want to put more than 20% down, think of your mortgage rate like the rate of return.
 If you can put another $1,000 down, that’s $1,000 less you’ll need to borrow.
 If your interest rate is 4%, then the return on that investment is $40 in interest you don’t have to pay.
 On the other hand, you don’t have that $1,000 to invest somewhere else now.
 If your retirement account earns 5%, then that same $1,000 will earn $50 if invested there.
 Making the larger down payment will end up “costing” you $10 in the long run.

 As with any other investment decision, weigh the pros and cons.
 It may have a comparatively low rate of return, but the risk is negligible.
 Unless the value of your house drops dramatically, you won’t lose your down payment.
 It can be a smart move to put down as much as you can, but make sure to leave your retirement fund and emergency fund intact.

-Your dream of homeownership can become a reality with Consumers Credit Union’s wide range of mortgage options.
+Your dream of homeownership can become a reality with Consumers Credit Union’s wide range of home loan options.
 Mortgages are available for primary residences and vacation homes.
-Or refinance to save money.
+Or refinance a mortgage to save money.
 A home may be your biggest investment, so let Consumers help with every phase of your mortgage.
 Contact us for more info at 800.991.2221 or check out our mortgage loan options.